moredure/vuexi/README.md

   },
   mutations: {
     [QUERY_INSTANCES]: begin('isQueryInstancesLoading', 'queryInstancesError'), // essentialy is a macros to set isQueryInstancesLoading to true and queryInstancesError to null
-    [QUERY_INSTANCES_SUCCESS]: one('isQueryInstancesLoading', 'instances'), // sets isQueryInstancesLoading to false and instances from axios data object provided to this mutation from "query" or "poll" helper
+    [QUERY_INSTANCES_SUCCESS]: success('isQueryInstancesLoading', 'instances'), // sets isQueryInstancesLoading to false and instances from axios data object provided to this mutation from "query" or "poll" helper
     [QUERY_INSTANCES_FAILURE]: error('isQueryInstancesLoading', 'queryInstancesError') // sets isQueryInstancesLoading to false and queryInstancesError to error from axious call provided to this mutation
   }
 }